Skip to content

 Google Sheets is an industry-agnostic powerhouse.
 Like Google Docs, it's built for collaboration—and you can use it for just about anything that can be organized into rows and columns.
 Manage your freelancer roster.
 Track your quarterly budget.
 Monitor inventory levels across warehouses.
 Whatever needs tracking, Sheets can probably handle it.

-With Zaps—what we call automated workflows—you can become an expert Sheets user.
-Here, I’ll show you how.
+With Zapier's AI-powered automation tools, you can become an expert Sheets user.
+Here's how.

 Skip ahead